Skip to main content Skip to footer

 Preparing for Work in Health and Social Care

-Launched in December 2021, this was an innovative new digital resource designed specifically to help support the NHSScotland recovery programme by supporting those who are new to roles in health and social care, along with those applying for the first time, to access useful resources and information to speed up their journey into their new career.
+This is an innovative new digital resource designed specifically to help support the NHSScotland recovery programme by supporting those who are new to roles in health and social care, along with those applying for the first time, to access useful resources and information to speed up their journey into their new career.

 Available digitally, anytime from any device, the resource offers an interactive learning experience, including videos, educational modules and quizzes to test their knowledge.